HayaraLV/HayaShell/README.md

 About

 This project was created as a personal experiment to learn Python, command parsing, file operations, and terminal development.
+It is still in development and may include bugs or unfinished features.